 COVID-19, and the policy response to it, has already dramatically altered international workforce and student mobility across-the-board.
-This unprecedented situation is having significant impact on education and examination systems in almost every country; national economies; the global economy; and our daily ways of life.
+This unprecedented situation has had a significant impact on education and examination systems in almost every country; national economies; the global economy; and our daily ways of life.

 For educational institutions, professional bodies, and ministries of education and skills, the repercussions may be long-term.
 But in terms of practical measures and forward planning, there must be a focus on the coming months, and preparing for what will be a very different global environment.